 “Good storytelling is a sort of fearless magic act, in which events move too quickly to tolerate objection… And this is the way that director Randy Baker and the rest of the Rorschach troupe tell this story: with such assurance and commitment that the impossible seems true.” – DC Theater Scene

-As a director with Rorschach Theatre he has directed include Very Still and Hard to See (which was nominated for five Helen Hayes awards including Best Director), She Kills Monsters, The Minotaur, After the Quake, 1001, Rhinoceros, JB, Behold!, Fair Ladies at a Game of Poem Cards and Monster.
-Among some of the other companies for whom he has directed are Source Theatre, WSC Avant Bard, Inkwell Theatre, First Draft, NCDA’s Actors Repertory Theatre, Wayward Theatre, Cherry Red Productions, Catholic University, American University and Young Playwrights Theater as well as a number of shows with high-school actors at Imagination Stage and Theatre Lab.
-Recent directing projects include Big Love at Catholic University and A Midsummer Night’s Dream at WSC Avant Bard.
+As a director with Rorschach Theatre he has directed Very Still and Hard to See (nominated for five Helen Hayes awards including Best Director), The Electric Baby, She Kills Monsters, The Minotaur, After the Quake, 1001, Rhinoceros, JB, Behold!, Fair Ladies at a Game of Poem Cards and Monster.
+Some recent projects outside of Rorschach include the seven-room living installation piece, Hello, My Name Is… at The Welders (nominated for three Helen Hayes awards including Best Director), a shadow puppet gamelan-inspired A Midsummer Night’s Dream at WSC Avant Bard, Big Love at Catholic University, Anon/ymous at Georgetown University and Marat/Sade and his own adaptation of Rashōmon at American University.
+Some of the other companies where he has directed include The Source Festival, WSC Avant Bard, The Welders, Inkwell Theatre, First Draft, NCDA’s Actors Repertory Theatre, Wayward Theatre, Cherry Red Productions, Catholic University, American University, Georgetown University and Young Playwrights Theater as well as a number of shows with teen actors at Imagination Stage and Theatre Lab.

-Randy grew up overseas, mostly in Malaysia and Singapore and came back to attend the University of Richmond.
-He moved to Washington DC in 1997 and currently lives in Takoma Park with his wife, costume designer Debra Kim Sivigny.
+The son of educators and the grandson of Pentecostal missionaries, Randy grew up overseas, mostly in Singapore and Malaysia where his family still lives.
+He attended the University of Richmond before moving to Washington DC in 1997 and currently lives in Takoma Park with his wife, costume designer Debra Kim Sivigny.
 He received his MFA in creative writing from Goddard College and is a member of the Dramatists Guild of America.